-If a UE is not provided higher layer parameter searchSpace-SIB1 for Type0-PDCCH common search space set, the UE determines a control resource set and PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
-The Type0-PDCCH common search space set is defined by the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level given in Table 10.1-1.
-The control resource set configured for Type0-PDCCH common search space set has control resource set index 0.
-The Type0-PDCCH common search space set has search space set index 0.
+For a DL BWP, if a UE is not provided searchSpace-SIB1 for Type0-PDCCH CSS set by PDCCH-ConfigCommon, the UE does not monitor PDCCH candidates for a Type0-PDCCH CSS set on the DL BWP.
+The Type0-PDCCH CSS set is defined by the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level given in Table 10.1-1.
+If the active DL BWP and the initial DL BWP have same SCS and same CP length and the active DL BWP includes all RBs of the initial DL BWP, or the active DL BWP is the initial DL BWP, the CORESET configured for Type0-PDCCH CSS set has CORESET index 0 and the Type0-PDCCH CSS set has search space set index 0.

-If a UE is not provided a control resource set for Type0A-PDCCH common search space, the corresponding control resource set is same as the control resource set for Type0-PDCCH common search space.
-If the UE is not provided higher layer parameter searchSpaceOtherSystemInformation for Type0A-PDCCH common search space set, the Type0A-PDCCH common search space set is same as the Type0-PDCCH common search space set.
-The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type0A-PDCCH common search space are given in Table 10.1-1.
+For a DL BWP, if a UE is not provided a CORESET for Type0A-PDCCH CSS set, the corresponding CORESET is same as the CORESET for Type0-PDCCH CSS set.
+For a DL BWP, if the UE is not provided searchSpaceOtherSystemInformation for Type0A-PDCCH CSS set, the UE does not monitor PDCCH for Type0A-PDCCH CSS set on the DL BWP.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type0A-PDCCH CSS set are given in Table 10.1-1.

-For Type1-PDCCH common search space, a UE is provided a configuration for a search space by higher layer parameter ra-SearchSpace.
-If a UE is not provided by higher layers a control resource set for Type1-PDCCH common search space, the control resource set for Type1-PDCCH common search space is same as the control resource set for Type0-PDCCH common search space..
+For a DL BWP and a Type1-PDCCH CSS set, a UE is provided a configuration for a search space by ra-SearchSpace.
+If a UE is not provided by higher layers a CORESET for Type1-PDCCH CSS set on the DL BWP, the CORESET for Type1-PDCCH CSS set is same as the CORESET for Type0-PDCCH CSS set.
+If the UE has not been provided a Type3-PDCCH CSS set or a USS set and the UE has received a C-RNTI, the UE monitors PDCCH candidates for DCI format 0_0 and DCI format 1_0 with CRC scrambled by the C-RNTI in the Type1-PDCCH CSS set.

-If a UE is not provided a control resource set for Type2-PDCCH common search space, the corresponding control resource set is same as the control resource set for Type0-PDCCH common search space.
-If a UE is not provided higher layer parameter pagingSearchSpace for Type2-PDCCH common search space set, the Type2-PDCCH common search space set is same as the Type0-PDCCH common search space set.
-The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type2-PDCCH common search space are given in Table 10.1-1.
+For a DL BWP, if a UE is not provided a CORESET for Type2-PDCCH CSS set, the corresponding CORESET is same as the CORESET for Type0-PDCCH CSS set on the DL BWP.
+If a UE is not provided pagingSearchSpace for Type2-PDCCH CSS set, the UE does not monitor PDCCH for Type2-PDCCH CSS set on the DL BWP.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type2-PDCCH CSS set are given in Table 10.1-1.

+If a UE is provided a zero value for searchSpaceID in PDCCH-ConfigCommon for a Type0/0A/2-PDCCH CSS set, the UE determines monitoring occasions for PDCCH candidates of the Type0/0A/2-PDCCH CSS set as described in Subclause 13.
+For DCI formats with CRC scrambled by a C-RNTI, the UE monitors corresponding PDCCH candidates only at monitoring occasions associated with a SS/PBCH block that is quasi-co-located with a CSI-RS in a TCI-state of the active BWP that includes a CORESET with index 0, as described in [6, TS 38.214], where the TCI-state is determined by the most recent of

+- an indication by a MAC CE activation command, or

+- a random access procedure that is not initiated by a PDCCH order that triggers a non-contention based random access procedure